 About your guide Cliff Thorbes…

-Your GUIDED NATURE WALK with me lasts between two (2) and two and a half hours (2.5), and is designed to be an intimate experience between you and nature.
-To help reduce the risk of COVID-19 transmission, I will guide up to four guests maximum at a time.
+Your GUIDED WALK with me lasts between 2 – 2.5 hours, and is designed to be an intimate experience between you and nature.

 Stanley Park is a 400-hectare example of a magnificent natural West Coast rainforest in the midst of the urban landscape of Vancouver.
 Much of the park remains as densely forested as it was in the late 1800s.
 The forest consists of primarily second and third growth and contains many tall Douglas-fir, Western redcedar, and Western hemlock, with some as tall as 76 metres (249 feet), and hundreds of years old.
 A large variety of animals live in the park, including many birds.
 Mammals include a large raccoon population, coyotes, skunks, beavers, and a thriving grey squirrel population.